AArch64 MMU Programming

 You can get quite nice documentation for address translation process on ARM website.
 It was my handbook during development.

 Looks complicated, doesn't it?
 I will try to clarify everything step by step, but first here is supposed to be a reasonable question.

 Long story short, for security.
 MMU allows to build independent isolated virtual address spaces.
 Each process inside the operating system can run in his own address space, thinking he is alone in the memory, without any possibility of access to code or data of other processes.
 In fact the process could be allocated at any address of physical memory and even be fragmented.

 By splitting memory into pages, MMU allows to specify special attributes for each page in the descriptors inside translation tables.
 Using these attributes OS can control write and execute permissions, priviliged access, cache options and even OS itself specific features.

-allows, for example, always to keep Kernel address space loaded inside
+exception levels.
+It allows, for example, always to keep Kernel address space

 Address translation example from above is not comprehensive.
 There are various options that developer can choose between and the choice can significantly change the behavior of MMU, so it is important to understand them all.

 Configuration of the MMU is done by Exception Level specific translation control register.
 EL1 exception level is supposed to be used by a Kernel, while EL0 as a less privileged, for user applications.
 There are also EL2 and EL3 for virtualization and hypervisor.
 From here I will speak mainly about EL1, but keep in mind there are other exception levels too.

 AArch64 splits address space into lower and higher half giving possibility to configure them separately.
 Registers and their properties for lower half part are marked with 0: